 How much do table mountain tickets cost?

-There’s a permanent discount for kids and a discount for seniors and students who come on Friday and buy their ticket at the on-site ticket office.
+There's a permanent discount for kids and a discount for seniors and students who come on Friday and buy their tickets at the on-site ticket office.

 !IMPORTANT: there are different rates in the height of summer, from December 15 – January 15.

 Where to buy table mountain tickets?

 You can buy tickets at the ticket office on-site or book Table Mountain tickets online.

 The benefit to getting your tickets online is that they're valid for seven days from your chosen date and can also be refunded.
 That means that if you're in Cape Town for a couple of days, you could see what the weather's like before deciding what day you'll go up the mountain.